gauravkumare3e/incident-management/README.md

 http://127.0.0.1:5000

-⚠️ Note: The local link only works while the app is running.
+⚠️ Note: The local link only works while the app is running or container running.

 🐳 Run Using Docker